primecoin/gemmer/README.md

 # gemmer
 Minimalist multi-wallet by Primecoin Project and Crane Square

-### 0.2.24 Alpha Release
+### 0.2.25 Developer Release

-Alpha releases are typically for limited testing.
-Use at one's own risks.
+For developer preview and testing only.

 Please note: 0.2.3 and earlier versions of gemmer are no longer supported.
 If you have tested 0.2.3 and earlier versions of gemmer, these older